coopermaruyama/react-web3/README.md

 Ensure web3 is available before your app loads.

+This package is compatible with both web3@0.2.x and web3@1.x.x

 `react-web3` exports a `<Web3Provider />` React component which wraps your app and ensures it doesn't render until web3 is available.
 It also renders a nice message to the user to guide them in the following cases: